Notes on diesel

 .

-Load the struct with derive(Identifiable)
+Load with a struct that has derive(Identifiable)

-Select Restrictions when Using GROUP BY
+SELECT restrictions when using GROUP BY

 SELECT A.*